Definition

 Treatment

-may be applied.
+If the abscess is relatively small and seems to have a point of entry, moist heat at 105 to 110 degrees F. or 40.6 to 43.3 degrees C. may be applied.
 This causes peripheral vasodilation, which speeds leukocytes to the site, accelerating pus formation.
 Doing this may open the tract and allow the pus to drain.
-Refrain from leaving
+Refrain from leaving a warm compress on for extended periods as this will cause vasoconstriction to occur.

 In abscesses that are large or deep, where an incision is required to be done over the suppurative area, irrigate the wound with normal saline twice a day or as directed by your veterinarian, and keep the incision open to allow drainage and promote healing.
 Irrigating a surgical wound with solutions other than normal saline should be done only at the direction of your veterinarian.
 Using an antibiotic ointment in a large or deep abscess may cause the abscess to heal from the outside trapping bacteria in.
-Abscesses heal more efficiently from the “inside out.”
+Abscesses heal more efficiently from the “inside out”.

 Home made sterile saline solution